brandongk-ubco/gitstats/docs/technical/git_tips.md

 - If an issue in master is detected, a hotfix branch is created from master
 - Once the hotfix is complete, it is merged to both develop and master

-## Pull Requests

-Merging to master / develop is always done via [pull requests](https://www.atlassian.com/git/tutorials/making-a-pull-request), which combine many commits / changes into a single, reviewable, atomic change.
-The pull request should:
-- contain entire deliverable (feature or similar)
-- be reviewed by the team
-- pass all tests (regression and smoke)
-- leave the code in a working, deployable state once merged into develop or master.

-# Other Tips

 ## Setup a correct .gitignore.
 There's a whole [list](https://github.com/github/gitignore) of them to chose from.
 When possible, prefer whitelisting over blacklisting.
 That is, setup your .gitignore to: